ugosan/ugosan.github.io/_posts/2018-05-30-Whitelist-blacklist-searching-in-Elasticsearch.md

 title: Whitelist / Blacklist searching in Elasticsearch
 ---

-How do we match thousands of documents against a dynamic whitelist/blacklist in Elasticsearch?
+How do we match a large number of documents against a dynamic whitelist/blacklist in Elasticsearch?

 You can use the [terms query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-terms-query.html)